Broadband Resources (LWV Rural Caucus)

 Victory!
 Californians Can Now Choose Their Broadband Destiny (EFF, 7/20/2021)

-The goal is to create a commission to determine the scope of the problem in New Mexico, to distribute grants for community broadband and to help counties, towns and tribes with laying infrastructure and with applying for grant money.
-But nothing much has happened yet.
+In 2021, New Mexico passed two related broadband bills: HB10: Broadband Development Division, and SB93 Broad Band Access and Expansion Act, to create a commission to determine the scope of the problem in New Mexico, to distribute grants for community broadband and to help counties, towns and tribes with laying infrastructure and with applying for grant money.

 Vermont passed a broadband bill in May 2021 which allocates $150 million to expand internet access throughout the state.